Mohitoo6/Google-Merch/README.md

 ---

-This project showcases how data-driven strategies can enhance decision-making for e-commerce platforms like the Google Merchandise Store, improving both customer satisfaction and sales performance.
+This project showcases how data-driven strategies can enhance decision-making for e-commerce platforms like the Google Merchandise Store, improving customer satisfaction and sales performance.